Old Man Yells at iCloud

 And there are other issues that haven’t changed from last year.
 For example, you still can’t import complete folders into Final Cut Pro, just individual files.
 And once they’re imported, you still can’t organize the files into separate folders or bins like “A-roll,” “B-roll,” “Music,” or “Graphics.”

 I’m highlighting this specific workflow because it’s one that works better with files and folders.
-It’s a problem that because of the iPad “solved” files.
+It’s a problem because the iPad “solved” files.
 It is also functionally not the same across Apple’s platforms.
 All because of decisions made about how iPads don’t do certain things with files.

 Federico Viticci has written extensively about his frustrations with the Files app on iOS.
 My primary exposure to the Files app is through iOS, on my iPhone, where it’s cramped, and the history of bad planning lives on in the cluttered mess of app-specific iCloud Drive folders.